 Step 8: Don’t Forget About Independent Contractors

 Do you use independent contractors in your business?
 If so, you have a payroll responsibility to them too.
-While you won’t have to submit withholding taxes for independent contractors, you will have to fill out Form 1099-MISC if you paid them $600 or more over a year.
+While you won’t have to submit withholding taxes for independent contractors, you would have to fill out Form 1099-MISC if you paid them $600 or more over a year.

 Note that you will need to submit Form 1099-MISC to the IRS and send a copy to the independent contractor.

-Do You Want to Manage Payroll Like a Pro?
+You Want to Manage Payroll Like a Pro?

 If you do not manage payroll properly, payroll errors can lead to employee frustration, wasted resources, and, in some cases, IRS penalties.
 If you want to reduce stress, regain lost time, and manage payroll like a pro, take a look at our payroll services.